theagelessshoulders.com

 By the time you feel thirsty:

-• tissues may already be slightly dehydrated
+• Tissues may already be slightly dehydrated

-• connective layers lose smooth movement
+• Connective layers lose smooth movement

-• shoulders feel resistant instead of fluid
+• Shoulders feel resistant instead of fluid

 This doesn’t happen overnight — it builds quietly over weeks.